For a nosy parker it's an interestin' job!

-- Chinese Launderer: Mr Wu started out as owning a Chinese Laundry in Limehouse (a district of London where many Chinese immigrants settled in the 19th and early 20th centuries and where such laundries were associated with) but later moved on to greater things.
+- Chinese Launderer: When Mr Wu first appeared — in "Chinese Laundry Blues" — he owned a laundry in Limehouse (a district of London where many Chinese immigrants settled in the 19th and early 20th centuries), although in the later songs he moved onto greater things.

 - Inherently Funny Words: One reason why he often mentioned his ukulele in the words of his songs.

 - Last-Second Word Swap and Subverted Rhyme Every Occasion: He was fond of using these.Now Mr Wu, he's got a naughty eye that flickers,